What is a “Derivative Work”? Can I distribute one?

 - songs arrangements that change lyrics, abridge the music, or make other significant alterations to the original composition.

-IMPORTANT NOTE: A Derivative Work – such as a samples – is NOT able to be cleared by a Cover Song Licensing service like Easy Song License or CD Baby Cover Song Licensing.
-Talk to a lawyer about sample clearance, but do NOT sign up for digital distribution until you've paid the copyright owner for permission
+IMPORTANT NOTE: A Derivative Work – such as a sample – is NOT able to be cleared through a cover song licensing process.
+Some places, like Easy Song Licensing, can clear samples through a separate custom licensing process.
+Talk to a lawyer about sample clearance, but do NOT sign up for digital distribution until you've paid the copyright owner for permission.